csebooks/operating-systems/content.en/file-system/_index.md

 Consider a client in themidst of using a remote file system.
 It has files open from the remote host; among other activities, it may be performing directory lookups to open files, reading or writing data to files, and closing files.
 Now consider a partitioning of the network, a crash of the server, or even a scheduled shutdown of the server.
 Suddenly, the remote file system is no longer reachable.
 This scenario is rather common, so it would not be appropriate for the client system to act as it would if a local file system were lost.
 Rather, the system can either terminate all operations to the lost server or delay operations until the server is again reachable.
 These failure semantics are defined and implemented as part of the remote-file-system protocol.
 Termination of all operations can result in users’ losing data—and patience.
 Thus, most DFS protocols either enforce or allow delaying of file-system operations to remote hosts, with the hope that the remote host will become available again.

-To implement this kind of recovery from failure, some kind of **state infor- mation** may be maintained on both the client and the server.
+To implement this kind of recovery from failure, some kind of **state information** may be maintained on both the client and the server.
 If both server and client maintain knowledge of their current activities and open files, then they can seamlessly recover from a failure.
 In the situation where the server crashes but must recognize that it has remotely mounted exported file systems and opened files, NFS Version 3 takes a simple approach, implementing a **stateless** DFS.
 In essence, it assumes that a client request for a file read orwritewould not have occurred unless the file system had been remotely mounted and the file had been previously open.
 The NFS protocol carries all the information needed to locate the appropriate file and perform the requested operation.
 Similarly, it does not track which clients have the exported volumes mounted, again assuming that if a request comes in, it must be legitimate.
 While this stateless approach makes NFS resilient and rather easy to implement, it also makes it unsecure.
 For example, forged read or write requests could be allowed by an NFS server.
 These issues are addressed in the industry standard NFS Version 4, in which NFS is made stateful to improve its security, performance, and functionality.

 ## Consistency Semantics